oiorio/treeDumper/README.md

 #Welcome to the tree dumper main page!

 The main code takes entuples and produces custom made trees with weights, event-based systematics, and potentially a baseline selection.

+0) To download, from the CMSSW_X_Y_Z/src do:

+git clone https://github.com/oiorio/treeDumper.git TreeFWK/treesDumper

 Please look below to see what is currently missing!